 The heated infinity pool located beside the gym is made of Granite.
 This is not a kid friendly pool.
 Kids under 6 can’t use it at any time and from the hours of 7pm to 10:30pm kids of all ages are not allowed to use it.
 I applaud these rules.
 Damn kids get off my yard.
 This is more of a lap pool.
-So don’t expect to be throwing a beach ball around.
+So, don’t expect to be throwing a beach ball around.
 One interesting thing about it is guests in The Lounge can see into the pool area.
-So you’re kinda on display doing laps.
+So, you’re kind of on display doing laps.
 I didn’t mind but some might.

 They have a safety and hygiene standard plaque on the wall explaining the pool a bit.

 Park Club Spa

 The spa is located on the 23rd floor.
 It can be accessed by a stairwell between the gym and pool.
 I don’t think there’s elevator access because when I left I had to go back up the steps through the lounge and use the elevators in front of the reception desk.
 I was in my robe but was told it was ok.
 Some people might feel weird, about strolling through the lounge while business men and women sip tea and have lunch, but I didn’t care.

 At the bottom of the steps they have a citrus bar.